BBVA/kapow/spec/README.md

 *Kapow!* server, as well as a way to identify the current request being served.
 Thus, the *Kapow!* server adds the `KAPOW_DATA_URL` and `KAPOW_HANDLER_ID` to the process' environment.

+Also, `kapow server` will add the variable KAPOW_CONTROL_TOKEN to the environment of the init scripts, which will allow them to connect to the control API.

+The KAPOW_CONTROL_TOKEN can be passed to the `kapow server` via the environment.
+If empty or undefined, `kapow server` will generate a random one upon startup, and print it via `stderr`.

 #### Example